Onboarding and retaining members in climate groups

 - Contact person for support.
 New members having a contact person, knowing at least knowing one person in the group well, helps them feel like they have support and a good place to start.

 - Assign tasks with written or visual instructions.
 Give new members instructions and procedure docs for tasks and be available to answer questions until they ‘learn the ropes’ and can confidently branch off on their own.

-How groups can maintain solidarity and retain active members
+How can groups maintain solidarity and retain active members?

 - Supportive community.
 Since most activists don’t get paid, it’s important to aim for a supportive working environment and express gratitude for each other's time, energy, and work.
 Holding gatherings where members can casually check in, outside of the stress of work/activism, and sending thank you notes are two ways that groups can maintain a healthy work environment.